 Inherited bleeding disorders include the following:

 Bleeding disorders can be caused by genes that are passed down from your parents.
 Your genes provide instructions for how each clotting factor is made.
-If there is a mutation in the gene, then the clotting factor may be made incorrectly or not at all.
+If there is a Mutations in the gene, then the clotting factor may be made incorrectly or not at all.

 How is hemophilia inherited?